Purchasing a medical practice is a big investment into your financial future.

-Buying in the dentists name offers no asset protection, meaning you are not protecting your assets from potential litigation.
-Despite holding insurances which may mitigate some of these risks to a certain degree, dentists should err on the side of caution when looking at holding assets personally.
+Buying in the medical practitioners name offers no asset protection, meaning you are not protecting your assets from potential litigation.
+Despite holding insurances which may mitigate some of these risks to a certain degree, medical practitioners should err on the side of caution when looking at holding assets personally.

-If an asset is held by the dentist and there is a significant capital gain on the property it will be taxed in their name at generally a higher rate of tax.
+If an asset is held by the medical practitioner and there is a significant capital gain on the property it will be taxed in their name at generally a higher rate of tax.

-However, if the small business CGT tax concessions apply, the dentist may be eligible for tax concessions on the capital gain.
+However, if the small business CGT tax concessions apply, the practitioner may be eligible for tax concessions on the capital gain.

-A company is a good vehicle for protection as the dentist is protected from liability up to a point.
+A company is a good vehicle for protection as the medical practitioner is protected from liability up to a point.
 Personal assets are safe from creditors, provided directors duties are adhered to, which provides a layer of asset protection not afforded if holding the premises in their personal name.